ElfSundae/AVDemo/README.md

 ---

+###UIImagePicker Video Recorder

+Demonstrates how to create a custom UI for the camera variant of the UIImagePickerController and how to programmatically control video recording.

 ###AVCam

 AVCam demonstrates usage of AV Foundation capture API for recording movies, taking still images, and switching cameras.
 It runs only on an actual device, either an iPad or iPhone, and cannot be run in the simulator.